 - Generate data on social analytics.
 This feature exposes your audience sentiment, helping you identify which content and trends can better serve the interests of your customers.

 - Collaborate with your team.
-Helps you manage multiple social media profiles or let an entire team coordinate with each other to manage the organization’s social media presence.
+Helps you manage multiple social media profiles, set an approval process or let an entire team coordinate with each other to manage the organization’s social media presence.

 Many of the top-tier social media management software offer all or most of these functions.
 Note, however, that each provides a unique selling point that sets it apart from the others.
 If not that, at least, they include an approach that differs from how others do it, or to what degree each feature is emphasized in the product.